m4r35n357/ODE-Playground/README.md

 pi3d
 matplotlib

-It is an easy task to convert the Python solver to use gmpy2 (MPFR)
+It is an easy task to convert the Python solver to use gmpy2 (MPFR) if desired.

 To test the top level Taylor series operation:
 ./ad-test-dbg 7 2 1